bitfoundation/bitplatform/docs/design-backgrounds/server-sent-events-or-web-sockets.md

 # Server sent events or web socktets?

-There are several modern libraries to call rest api in client side code such as [fetch](https://developer.mozilla.org/en/docs/Web/API/Fetch_API), .NET Http Client etc.
+There are several modern libraries to call rest api in client side code such as [fetch](https://developer.mozilla.org/en/docs/Web/API/Fetch_API), ".NET Http Client" etc.

 We also have "OData $metadata" and "Swagger metadata" that allow us to generate our client side code we need to call our rest api very easily.
 For example [NSwag](https://github.com/RSuter/NSwag) can generate your codes.

 These libraries are extensible, with caching, resiliency and security built-in.

-Server side frameworks such as [Web API](https://www.asp.net/web-api), [Service Stack](http://docs.servicestack.net/api-design) are also mature, powerful, extensible with lots of features you need to develop modern apps.
+Server side frameworks such as [Web API](https://www.asp.net/web-api) and [Service Stack](http://docs.servicestack.net/api-design) are also mature, powerful, extensible with lots of features you need to develop modern apps.
 They've routing, dependency injection, logging, security etc.

 We also use web sockets to push some data from server to client.
-But Web socket introduce several problems as we start to use that in our apps:
+But Web socket introduce several problems as we begin to use that in our apps:

 1- It opens one connection from server to client (the handy useful one), and one another from client to server.
 We almost have nothing to do with second connection (from client to server).But it uses our valuable resources such as memory etc with no value provided in turn.
 If we start to use that connection instead of our modern http clients, we lose everything provided by ASP.NET Web API, Service Stack, Swagger, OData, fetch, Http client, service worker etc.